babel/website/docs/v7-migration.md

 - `babel-preset-latest`
 - A combination of the above ^

-These presets can be substituted with the "env" preset.
+These presets should be substituted with the "env" preset.

 ## Package Renames